Bill Manser’s Net Worth, Compensation, & Settlement (2025)

 What happened to Bill Manser in Paternity Court?

-It was proved that Bill Manser is not the father of Dylan Sehr.
-Bill did not file charges against Dylan’s mother for false allegations and money spent on child support.
+It was proven that Bill Manser was not the father of Dylan Sehr.
+He did not press charges against Elizabeth for the false claim and money spent, but jointly filed against LabCorp, the testing lab.

 1. Ms. Sehr committed fraud in submitting her fraudulent DNA test to the court.
 Then admitted on television that she knew who the real father was “and talks to to him still”.
 The revealed the conniving Ms. Sehr went through to have an innocent man put in prison and forced to pay child support for a child she knew all along was not his.